googleforgames/open-match-docs/site/content/en/docs/Guides/Backfill/_index.md

 This process, as its name suggests, deletes the Backfill objects from the state store that have a last acknowledge time bigger than the configured timeout duration.

-Obs: you need to keep present if time for acknowledging a backfill expires, you’ll need to recreate the Backfill object again.
+Note: you need to keep acknowledging a backfill and if it expires you need to recreate the Backfill object again.